ollionorg/flow-core/docs/nuxt3-integration.md

 The `f-form-builder` component accepts `field` and `values` as an `Object`.
 If you need support for server-side rendering (SSR), you'll have to wrap it inside a `client-only` tag for now.

-**Note:** Enabling `reflect: true` for every object property in the Flow component can potentially increase the DOM size for client-side applications.
-This solution is still a proof of concept and needs further exploration.